 Generally, Saalburg would decide upon the arrangement of the illustration with the aid of a view finder (a cardboard pierced with a small rectangle).
 Subsequently, he would draw the entire scene very carefully in severe line.
 Once the layout was completed, he would carefully create detailed individual drawings including the fixtures, the furniture, tableware, clothing etc. All of this preliminary sketching is done in pencil on large paper.

 Back at his studio, Saalburg would layout the illustration in pencil in the required size.
 His layout was always carefully traced on an overlay of tracing paper, the tracing paper covered on the back with soft pencil strokes, and the whole transferred to the final illustration sheet with a hard pencil.
 Once finished, Saalburg would redraw the picture in pencil over the faintly traced pencil lines and then redraw it once more in pure line with black India Ink.

 As you can imagine, Saalburg planned everything very carefully.
 He would prepare a perspective layout for each object, building, car, person including horizon lines, points of vision, and vanishing points.
 Surprisingly, Saalburg often claimed that drawing can be more accurate than photography for lenses often distort perspective.
 Consequently, he would always double check the real object later if he was only provided a photo.

 Virtually all of Saalburg’s illustrations were carried out in the same manner!

-Overall, Saalburg was a superb artist who not only knew how to draw well but also an expert on the subject matter which made for very authentic illustrations that were true to the last detail.
+Overall, Saalburg was a superb artist who not only knew how to draw well, but was also an expert on the subject matter, which made for very authentic illustrations that were true to the last detail.
 Now that you know how much time and effort actually went into Saalburgs illustrations, you hopefully appreciate them even more!